-This tropical pineapple avocado smoothie hits the spot in a few ways.
-Helps me get off to that healthy start at the beginning of the year and takes care of my cravings for all things tropical and summery.
+This tropical pineapple avocado smoothie hits the spot in a two ways: Helps me get off to that healthy start at the beginning of the year and takes care of my cravings for all things tropical and summery.

 I am a smoothie year round kind of person, not just in hot weather.
 Same as how I am a hot soup year round, ice coffee year round, ice cream year round… You get the idea.
 I am all for seasonal ingredients, but love recipes that can be for year round.

 Mid winter the all things tropical craving hits hard though and that is where this pineapple avocado smoothie comes in to play.

 These pineapple avocado smoothies are chock full of healthy ingredients, are non-dairy, and taste amazing.
 We love avocados in our house in every shape and form and we love how creamy they make smoothies.

 What ingredients are in a pineapple avocado smoothie?